-The AC review the RPT and conflict of interest situation presented by the Management prior to the Company entering into such a transaction.
+The AC reviewed the RPT and conflict of interest situation presented by the Management before the Company entered into such a transaction.
 The AC also ensure adequate oversight over the controls on the identification of the interested parties and possible conflict of interest situation before entering into the transaction.